mapschool/mapschool/README.md

+What is a map?
+Examples of maps are common, interspersed in driving directions, visualizations, and political boundary disputes.
+Let's look deeper and think about the fundamental elements of maps from the eye of the creator.

+Maps are fundamentally composed of data.
+Data is in the abstract, composed of billions of points or just a few polygons, or a photo-like recording of colors and temperature.
+It is important that data is not specific to a certain usage.

+From data, we make numbers, pictures, and decisions.
+Most commonly we make pictures, in a process called 'symbolization' - deciding what visual elements will represent what different parts of a dataset.
+We analyze data, which means we transform, aggregate, and summarize it to give different answers and represent different aspects of knowledge.
+The two tasks of symbolization and analysis are often combined, with symbolization forming the limits of what we can represent and analysis defining the aspects of data we focus on.

 # Data

 Fundamentally, geographical data is either **raster** or **vector** - composed of pixels, or of geometry.
 The two formats are commonly used together, like in the case of satellite images as raster data with vector data roads overlaid.